Ethnic groups in Karnataka

 Karnataka is a state in the southern part of India.
 It was created on 1 November 1956, with the passing of the States Reorganisation Act.
 Karnataka is bordered by the Arabian Sea to the west, Goa to the north-west, Maharashtra to the north, Telangana and Andhra Pradesh to the east, Tamil Nadu to the south-east, and Kerala to the south-west.
 The state covers an area of 74,122 sq mi (191,976 km2), or 5.83% of the total geographical area of India.
 It comprises 30 districts.
 Kannada is the official language of Karnataka and as per the 2011 census is the mother tongue of 66.5% of the population.
+The state has around 50 spoken languages of which 8 are endangered and two are critically endangered.

 Various ethnic groups with origins in other parts of India have unique customs and use languages at home other than Kannada, adding to the cultural diversity of the state.
 Significant linguistic minorities in the state in 2011 included speakers of Urdu (10.8%), Telugu (5.8%), Tamil (3.5%), Marathi (3.4%), Hindi (3.2%), Tulu (2.6%), Konkani (1.3%) and Malayalam (1.3%).

-Kannadiga
+Kannadigas

 Kannadigas form the dominant ethnic group in Karnataka, making up to 67% of the total population of the state.
 They are the native speakers of the Kannada language.
 Kannada is one of the official languages of India and the official and administrative language of the state of Karnataka.
 Based on the recommendations of the Committee of Linguistic Experts, appointed by the Ministry of Culture, the Government of India officially recognised Kannada as a classical language.